 We have established a process to provide an effective means of communication should you need to discuss an issue with teachers or administrators.
-Please arrange to meet with the teacher concerned in the first instance before bringing an issue to the PYP administrator or Academic Director.
+Please arrange to meet with the teacher concerned in the first instance before bringing an issue to the PYP Leadership team.

-- 1. If there is an issue related to your child's studies, contact the homeroom leader - 2.
-If there is an issue related to your child's emotional or social well-being, contact the primary school psychologist and/or the homeroom leader. - 3.
-If your problem has not been solved at the previous two levels, contact the primary school administration. - 4.
-If your concern remains unsolved or is seen to be within the areas of responsibilities of the Academic Director, then contact the school secretary and make an appointment to discuss the issue with the Academic Director.
+- 1. If there is an issue related to your child's studies, contact the homeroom teacher - 2.
+If there is an issue related to your child's emotional or social well-being, contact the primary school Wellbeing Services PYP Wellbeing and/or the homeroom teacher. - 3.
+If your problem has not been solved at the previous two levels, contact the Head of PYP. - 4.
+If your concern remains unsolved or is seen to be within the areas of responsibilities of the Head of PYP, then contact the Head of IB programmes. - 5.
+If you still need to further discuss your concerns with the ES Director, contact the school secretary and make an appointment.